About The Guinness Partnership

 Our core activities are delivered by more than 3,000 staff in the UK and comprise: developing and managing housing for social rent, affordable rent and affordable home ownership; delivering housing and care services for older people; and providing support for customers who might need extra help with issues like managing their money or getting into work.
 Our social purpose means that any surplus we make is re-invested in new and existing homes and improving our services for the benefit of our customers and their communities.

-Our activities are regulated by the Homes and Communities Agency (HCA) and the Care Quality Commission (CQC).
+Our activities are regulated by the Regulator for Social Housing (RHS) and the Care Quality Commission (CQC).

 Purpose and scope of this statement